WHAT IS LIVE ACTION ROLE-PLAYING (LARP)?

 Chimera Productions wishes to allow anyone to become involved in LARP who has an interest to, but there are a few restrictions on types of involvement depending on age.
 These restrictions are in place to ensure the safety of all participants.

-Mature content: Any Chimera Productions L5R game should be considered to be rated MA according to Australian standards, unless specifically advertised otherwise
+Mature content: Any Chimera Productions game should be considered to be rated M according to Australian standards, unless specifically advertised otherwise.
+LARP writing is generally intended for adults, and may include themes of fantasy and supernatural, magic, violence, death, murder, occasional drug use, politics, etc.

-Children aged 14 and under may attend events only if accompanied by a parent/guardian.
+Children aged 15 and under may attend weekend events only if accompanied by a parent/guardian.
 Children must remain under the supervision of this guardian, or other adult/s designated by guardians.
 Orgs and crew will not undertake to supervise children during an event, as they have responsibilities to oversee the safety of all participants.
-Children may participate as NPCs only, and guardians will be consulted as to the extent and type of roles that would be applicable for each individual.
-Children may not participate in com bat situations at all.
+Children may participate as NPCs or PCs, guardians will be consulted as to the extent and type of roles that would be applicable for each individual.

 WHERE DO LARP GAMES RUN?